Evolution of magnetic bubble domains in the uniaxial ferromagnet CeRu$_2$Ga$_2$B inferred from the Hall effect and ac magnetic susceptibility: Results and Discussion

 The finite THE signal with non-monotonic field dependence below $H_S$ indicates that \crgb~ hosts a non-trivial (i.e. non-collinear and non-coplanar) spin texture that supports the topological charge as expressed in Eq. (\ref{topocharge}).
 Hence, we hypothesize that the topological Hall contribution in \crgb~should originate from the magnetic bubbles observed in MFM images \cite{Wulferding2017} and that the spin texture within a bubble evolves with increasing field from zero.

-To further examine this hypothesis, we investigate the magnetic AC susceptibility, which has been demonstrated to exhibit high sensitivity upon the transitions to the Skyrmion lattice \cite{Bauer2012, Bauer2017}.
+To further examine this hypothesis, we investigate the magnetic AC susceptibility ($\chiac$).
+The field dependences of $\chiac$ exhibit extraordinary sensitivity upon the transitions to the Skyrmion lattice\, playing a key role in determining the phase boundary in the B20-type cubic magnets \cite{Bauer2012,Bannenberg2018, Wilhelm2011}.

-Fig.~\ref{chiac}(a) displays the $H$ dependence of $\chiac$, and (b) its derivative ($\dchidh$) that is normalized by the maximum value of $\dchidh$ at each $T$.
-Despite nearly linear relation between $M$ and $H$ [Fig.~\ref{MagMR}(a)], $\chiac$ ($\propto \frac{dM}{dH}$) shows a considerable $H$ dependence, far from constant, at all measured temperatures.
-Knowing that $\chiac$ is highly sensitive to a change of the spin stiffness, this implies the realignment of spin texture within domains with field occurs in a more complex manner than what appears in the gradual increase of magnetization.
+Fig.~\ref{chiac}(a) displays the $H$ dependence of $\chiac$.
+Despite appearing to have a linear relation between $M$ and $H$ in Fig.~\ref{MagMR}(a), $\chiac (H)$ ($\propto \frac{dM}{dH}$) reveals a significant $H$ dependence, far from constant, at all measured temperatures.
+Because $\chiac$ is highly sensitive to changes in spin stiffness, this behavior already indicates that tthe field-induced realignment of the spin texture within domains proceeds in a more complex manner than a simple spin polarization. \black

 \bfig[ht]

 \efig